 We are open for a majority of appointments, procedures and surgeries.
-If you need to schedule one or have any questions, please reach out to your primary care provider.
+If you need to schedule an appointment, please call 920.262.4298 or reach out to your primary care provider.
 If you don't have a primary care provider, please visit our "Find a Provider" page to find one that will work for your needs.

 Patients can request a telehealth visit by calling their provider’s office, just as they would for an in-person visit.
 Your provider will determine if a telehealth visit is appropriate based on your health condition and type of appointment .